jemysh007/jemysh007/programming/Python.md

 ## 10. **Loops**

 ### 10.1 **For Loop**

+For loops are used to iterate over a sequence.

 ```python
 for i in range(3):
     print(i)  # Outputs: 0 1 2
 ```

 ### 10.2 **While Loop**

+While loops are used to execute a block of code as long as a condition is true.

 ```python
 i = 0
 while i < 3: